garth-martinsen/FootballForEnglish/README.md

 Americas Cup of English is a game for non-english speaking persons to learn and compete in learning english.
 Ball advances every time possessing team answers correctly a question about english and opposing team answers incorrectly.
+When the ball is in a goal, just after scoring, the team may advance the ball by answering a question correctly.
+There is no opportunity to stop this advancement by the other team.
+So basically the team with the ball continues to try until they get a correct answer, at which time the ball will advance.
 Opponent may block an advance by answering correctly a question in english.
 Possessor and Opponent are asked questions until ball advances or changes direction.
 Possessor loses the ball to the Opponent upon giving two incorrect answers while opponent answers correctly twice.